-Notwithstanding that each club has to prepare audited annual financial statements under its own national accounting practice for incorporated companies, the International Financial Reporting Standards or the International Financial Reporting Standard for Small and Medium-sized Entities, these regulations include specific accounting requirements for player registrations carried as intangible fixed assets.

-- Clubs that capitalise the costs of acquiring a player's registration must apply certain minimum accounting requirements as described in paragraph 4. - If a club has an accounting policy to expense the costs of acquiring a player's registration rather than capitalise them, and this is permitted under its national accounting practice, there is no requirement for this club to apply the minimum accounting requirements set out below and it does not have to prepare restated figures.
-In this case, the total amount would be considered as an expense of the relevant season. - The minimum accounting requirements for clubs that capitalise the costs of acquiring a player's registration are as follows: - In respect of each individual player's registration, the depreciable amount must be allocated on a systematic basis over its useful life.
-This is achieved by the systematic allocation of the cost of the asset as an expense over the period of the player's contract. - Only direct costs of acquiring a player's registration can be capitalised.
+- Notwithstanding that each club has to prepare audited annual financial statements under its own national accounting practice for incorporated companies, the International Financial Reporting Standards or the International Financial Reporting Standard for Small and Medium-sized Entities, these regulations include specific accounting requirements for player registrations carried as intangible fixed assets. - 2.
+Clubs that capitalise the costs of acquiring a player's registration must apply certain minimum accounting requirements as described in paragraph 4. - 3.
+If a club has an accounting policy to expense the costs of acquiring a player's registration rather than capitalise them, and this is permitted under its national accounting practice, there is no requirement for this club to apply the minimum accounting requirements set out below and it does not have to prepare restated figures.
+In this case, the total amount would be considered as an expense of the relevant season. - 4.
+The minimum accounting requirements for clubs that capitalise the costs of acquiring a player's registration are as follows: - a) In respect of each individual player's registration, the depreciable amount must be allocated on a systematic basis over its useful life.
+This is achieved by the systematic allocation of the cost of the asset as an expense over the period of the player's contract. - b) Only direct costs of acquiring a player's registration can be capitalised.
 For accounting purposes, the carrying value of an individual player must not be revalued upwards, even though management may believe market value is higher than carrying value.
-In addition, whilst it is acknowledged that a club may be able to generate some value from the use and/or transfer of locally trained players, for accounting purposes costs relating to a club's own youth sector must not be included in the balance sheet - as only the cost of players purchased is to be capitalised. - Amortisation must begin when the player's registration is acquired.
-Amortisation ceases when the asset is classified as held for sale or when the asset is derecognised (i.e. the registration is transferred to another club), whichever comes first. - All capitalised player values must be reviewed individually each year by management for impairment.
-If the recoverable amount for an individual player is lower than the carrying amount on the balance sheet, the carrying amount must be adjusted to the recoverable amount and the adjustment charged to the profit and loss account as an impairment cost.
-It is recommended for each club to apply consistent accounting policies in respect of player registration costs. - The club must prepare supplementary information (to be submitted to the Management Control Commission) if the accounting requirements described in these regulations are not met by the disclosures and accounting treatment in the audited annual financial statements.
-The supplementary information must include a restated balance sheet, profit and loss account and any associated notes to meet the requirements set out above.
-There must also be included a note (or notes) reconciling the results and financial position shown in the supplementary information document to those shown in the audited financial statements (that were prepared under the national accounting practice).
-The restated financial information must be assessed by the auditor by way of agreed-upon procedures.
+In addition, whilst it is acknowledged that a club may be able to generate some value from the use and/or transfer of locally trained players, for accounting purposes costs relating to a club's own youth sector must not be included in the balance sheet as only the cost of players purchased is to be capitalised. - c) Amortisation must begin when the player's registration is acquired.
+Amortisation ceases when the asset is classified as held for sale or when the asset is derecognised (i.e. the registration is transferred to another club), whichever comes first.